-Using Wood Stain to Distress Wood
+Using Wood Stain for Distresses Wood look

 The first one is pretty straightforward.
 I’ve found it on prettyhandygirl.com.
 To achieve that kind of weathered look, all you need is two stains.
 First, you need to stain the wood with any sun-bleached color stain (like Rustoleum wood stain) and wipe off the excess.

 Then you add a little brown stain(i.e., Minwax Early American) and wipe it off.

 You could use a weathered gray as well.
 It is a trial and error method.
 You have to check for yourself if you like the results, which also depends on the kind of wood you’re staining.